nds-swe/swdt/docs/tools/github-actions.md

 🔗 [github.com/en/actions](https://docs.github.com/en/actions)

 This repo features the most simple action to start with, [check it out](https://github.com/nds-swe/swdt/blob/main/.github/workflows/example-action_push.yml).
+You can see the output of this very first action [here](https://github.com/nds-swe/swdt/actions/runs/736246719)!

 ## Use